Important information: How to spot a scam

 Protect yourself from scams

-Knowing what to look for can help you easily avoid scams.
+Knowing what to look for can help you avoid falling prey to scams.
 Whether it’s a QR code, SMS, or email, we'll show you the key signs to watch out for, so you can identify what’s genuine and what’s not.

 First of all, you should know that EasyPark will never ask you to: